1. Eligible Persons

-Five compulsory asanas and two asanas of the competitor’s choice are to be demonstrated in the following order:
+Four compulsory postures, and three optional postures are to be demonstrated in the following order:

 YOUTH DIVISION – 11 TO 17 yrs.

-Four compulsory asanas and two additional asanas, of the competitor’s choice are to be demonstrated in the following order:
+Four compulsory postures and two additional postures, of the competitor’s choice are to be demonstrated in the following order:

 Judges will look for balance, strength, flexibility, well-paced timing and appropriate breathing in postures.
 Full points will be awarded if the competitor achieves the maximum expression of the posture and is able to demonstrate control of the body and breath while in the posture.
 Five seconds of stillness with controlled breathing in the maximum expression of the posture is recommended to demonstrate control.
 Points can be deducted, in whole or half point increments, for the following: wobbling, or lack of stability, hesitation or reversal of motion once the posture has begun, lack of proper alignment, poor timing and flow of posture, lack of stillness or lack of control once in the posture, falling out of a posture, uneven or forced breathing, etc.